syntithenai/hermod/README.md

 	- Sent when service is enabled and hotword is detected.
 	- JSON message body
 		- hotword - identifier for the hotword that was heard.
-		- asrModel - (optional) key to identify which ASR model should be used for the rest of the dialog.
-		- nluModel - (optional) key to identify which NLU model should be used for the rest of the dialog.